Total submissions: 3

 ---|---|---|---|---|---|---|---|---|

-Ambry Genetics | RCV000165425 | SCV000216154 | pathogenic | Hereditary cancer-predisposing syndrome | 2014-08-14 | criteria provided, single submitter | clinical testing | The c.216_220delACCAA pathogenic mutation, located in coding exon 2 of the RAD51C gene, results from a deletion of 5 nucleotides between positions 216 and 220, causing a translational frameshift with a predicted alternate stop codon.
-Since frameshifts are typically deleterious in nature, this alteration is interpreted as a disease-causing mutation (ACMG Recommendations for Standards for Interpretation and Reporting of Sequence Variations.
-Revision 2007.
-Genet Med.
-2008;10:294). |
+Ambry Genetics | RCV000165425 | SCV000216154 | pathogenic | Hereditary cancer-predisposing syndrome | 2024-08-23 | criteria provided, single submitter | clinical testing | The c.216_220delACCAA pathogenic mutation, located in coding exon 2 of the RAD51C gene, results from a deletion of 5 nucleotides at nucleotide positions 216 to 220, causing a translational frameshift with a predicted alternate stop codon (p.P73Ifs*6).
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
+This alteration is expected to result in loss of function by premature protein truncation or nonsense-mediated mRNA decay.
+As such, this alteration is interpreted as a disease-causing mutation. |

 Labcorp Genetics |

-RCV002517623 | SCV003312428 | pathogenic | Fanconi anemia complementation group O | 2022-02-07 | criteria provided, single submitter | clinical testing | ClinVar contains an entry for this variant (Variation ID: 185920).
+RCV002517623 | SCV003312428 | pathogenic | Fanconi anemia complementation group O | 2022-02-07 | criteria provided, single submitter | clinical testing | For these reasons, this variant has been classified as Pathogenic.
+ClinVar contains an entry for this variant (Variation ID: 185920).
 This premature translational stop signal has been observed in individual(s) with breast and/or ovarian cancer (PMID: 32107557).
 This variant is present in population databases (rs786202563, gnomAD 0.0009%).
 This sequence change creates a premature translational stop signal (p.Pro73Ilefs*6) in the RAD51C gene.
 It is expected to result in an absent or disrupted protein product.
-Loss-of-function variants in RAD51C are known to be pathogenic (PMID: 20400964, 21990120, 24800917).
-For these reasons, this variant has been classified as Pathogenic. |
+Loss-of-function variants in RAD51C are known to be pathogenic (PMID: 20400964, 21990120, 24800917). |

 Myriad Genetics, |